CrackedPolishedBlackstoneBricksMC/voldeloom/doc/volde.md

 Voldeloom does most of its work in an `afterEvaluate` block attached to the current Gradle project.
 You can also add your own `afterEvaluate` blocks to your buildscript, it's a normal feature of Gradle, but sometimes the ordering is inconvenient or unclear (will Voldeloom's block run first, or yours? is the ordering defined behavior? can the ordering be changed? honestly I don't know myself).

-The first thing Voldeloom does in its `afterEvaluate` block is execute all `beforeMinecraftSetup` blocks, and the last thing it does is execute all `afterMinecraftSetup` blocks.
-Generally these are only useful for doing awkward debugging or hackery.
+Voldeloom's `afterEvaluate` block looks like this:

+* Early-exit if project configuration already failed (`project.getState().getFailure() != null`).
+For some reason Gradle still runs `afterEvaluate` blocks in that situation.
+* Run all `beforeMinecraftSetup` blocks.
+* Take care of all the other things Voldeloom does in its `afterEvalute` block.
+* Run all `afterMinecraftSetup` blocks.